**The We are Cambridge Celebration has been postponed until 2021.**

 CAMBRIDGE, MA | February 27, 2020

 The Cambridge Community Foundation has named 20 exceptional artists and creators as Cambridge Cultural Visionaries, recognizing, for the first time, a diverse and talented group of individuals who have had a major impact on the cultural richness celebrated in Cambridge and beyond for over half a century.
-In their honor and in recognition of the community’s commitment to safeguard the arts in our city and spark creativity of future generations, the Foundation will launch a new Cultural Capital Fund at its We are Cambridge celebration on April 16, 2020.
+In their honor and in recognition of the community’s commitment to safeguard the arts in our city and spark creativity of future generations, the Foundation will launch a new Cultural Capital Fund and honor the arts at its We are Cambridge celebration (postponed to 2021).

 Cambridge has been shaped by dreamers and visionaries throughout its history.
 A city of ideas and solutions, Cambridge boasts a long list of imaginative thinkers, writers, artists, innovators, and entrepreneurs who continue to call Cambridge home.
 The Cambridge Cultural Visionaries unanimously acknowledge that the city fostered their creativity.
 Cambridge is a place that supported their passion, tested their persistence, and revealed their purpose.
 It is a place where they “found their people.”
 (Jump to the full list of visionaries, or jump to view a graphic of the visionaries.)